oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 ## Introduction

-This lab walks you through the steps to visualiza your data by using the powerful data visualization options available in Oracle Machine Learning notebooks.
+This lab walks you through the steps to visualize your data by using the rich visualization features available in Oracle Machine Learning notebooks.

 Estimated Time: 15 minutes

-### About Visualizations in Oracle Machine Learning Notebooks

-The Oracle Machine Learning Notebooks provides:
-* Faster notebook loading time than the original notebook interface.

 ### Objectives